miketang84/rustcc_forum/README.md

-# Discux
+# RustCC Forum

-Discux is a general forum platform for users with the features of open-data and ownership.
+RustCC Forum is a general forum platform for users with the features of open-data and ownership.

 Technically, it is just a service entry for the GUTP backend.